mharrys/onchange/README.md

 ### Print "changed" when "foo.txt" is modified
     onchange foo.txt "echo 'changed'"

-### Compile LaTeX document when files in directory is modified
+### Compile LaTeX document when files in directory are modified
     onchange . "pdflatex document.tex"

-### Execute script when files in directory is modified
+### Execute script when files in directory are modified
     onchange . ./script.sh

 Note that if a running process is started in `script.sh` it will not be